 But there is more to this garden than most visitors will see, for the property expands further than what is open to the public.
 We were kindly invited through another secret door to the private home and secret garden of Bergé and Yves Saint Laurent.
 The elegant building and tranquil grounds we found on the other side are still home to Bergé today, and when Yves Saint Laurent passed away he wanted a part of himself to remain here too – his ashes are sprinkled besides a fountain in the garden.

 We had lunch in a garden too.
 Le Jardin is a restaurant in the centre of a 17th century mansion, which has been restored by local entrepreneur Kamal Laftimi.
 Through a little door near Terrasse des Épices, we found a courtyard of twittering birds and turtles, who were roaming the floor.
 At Le Jardin traditional tagine is served up alongside modern fashion – on the upper level a pop-up shop hosts the work of a local designer.

 This was my first taste of Marrakech and this introduction to its art, archways and courtyards has left me wanting much more.
-With the help of my local guides I learnt that whilst there is confusion, bargains and bartering to be found in the alleyways of Marrakech, there is much peace and beauty hidden in its secret gardens.
+With the help of my local guides I learnt that whilst there is disorientation and bartering to be found in the alleyways of Marrakech, there is much peace and beauty hidden in its secret gardens.